Social Media Benchmark Report 2026: Rates, Reach, and Growth by Platform

 Are social media benchmarks the same across all industries?

-No. Industries with highly visual or emotional content (food, fashion, travel) consistently outperform industries with complex or regulated content (finance, legal, B2B SaaS).
-Engagement rates can vary by 3–5x between the highest and lowest performing industries on the same platform.
+No. Industries with highly visual or emotional content (higher education, food, fashion, sports, nonprofits) consistently outperform industries with complex or regulated content (finance, legal, B2B SaaS).
+The Quid / Rival IQ 2026 report shows engagement rates varying by more than 10x between top and bottom industries on the same platform.
+Higher Ed hits 7.36% on TikTok, while Financial Services struggles to clear 1.2%.
 Always compare against industry-specific data when available.

 Which platform has the best organic reach in 2026?

 TikTok still offers the best organic reach because its algorithm distributes content based on performance signals, not follower count.
-Threads also maintains elevated reach as a newer platform.
-Instagram and Facebook organic reach has declined significantly — Facebook Page reach is down to roughly 1.4% for many accounts.
+Threads also maintains elevated reach as a newer platform (8–15% of followers).
+Instagram and Facebook organic reach has declined significantly — Facebook Page reach is now 2–5% per Sprout Social, down from 15%+ in 2014.
 If organic distribution is your priority, TikTok and Threads should be your focus.

 How do I benchmark my account if I manage multiple platforms?